tx-pts-dai/terraform-aws-ec2-actions-runners/README.md

 Ephemeral and persistent runner configurations are both possible as well as `x64` and `arm64`.
 They are configurable with their respective parameters `runner.ephemeral` and `runner.architecture`.

+By default, a single set of persistent, x64 runners with a minimum size of 1 is created.

 ## Usage

 Example deployment with the required variables: